SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

 (typically a job number)
 are printed upon completion of the command.

-The :command:`salishsea run` command does the following:
+The :command:`run` sub-command does the following:

 #.
 Execute the :ref:`salishsea-prepare` via the :ref:`SalishSeaCmdAPI` to set up a temporary run directory from which to execute the Salish Sea NEMO run.
 #.
 Create a :file:`SalishSeaNEMO.sh` job script in the run directory.